ResearchObject/packaging_data_with_ro-crate/episodes/04-root-metadata.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- Name, description, date published and license are required for the RO-Crate Root"
+- Name, description, date published and license are required for the RO-Crate Root
 - RO-Crate allows multiple licenses for different parts
 ::::::::::::::::::::::::::::::::::::::::::::::::::